MARCH 2021

 Top-down research to define the investment universe

-ARK's investment process initially examines from the top-down how the world is changing and where it is headed.
+ARK’s investment process initially examines from the top-down how the world is changing and where it is headed.
 To understand quickly changing innovation themes, ARK gathers information from the Open Research Ecosystem.
 Using this information in an iterative fashion, ARK’s investment team works to “size” and “re-size” the opportunities, and then anticipates and quantifies multi-year value-chain transformations and market opportunities.
-Through this process, specific companies are singled out as best positioned to benefit from the identified investment premise, which leads to the bottom-up process.
+Through this process, specific companies percolate to the top and are best positioned to benefit from the identified investment premise, which leads to the bottom-up process.

 Bottom-up analysis to refine the investment opportunity